japlavaren/trader20_automation/README.md

 - This project is for my personal needs.
 You are free to use it on your own responsibility.
 - API calls used in this project are against Discord terms and can cause disabling your Discord account.

+## Known problems

+- Market sell order message will **cancel all** existing OCO orders and **sell total amount for market price**.
+It does not understand selling just first target and keeping second.
+This is non-standard situation that happened just few times in history and it is not easy to handle to automatically because message format is not standardized.

 ## Setup

 - `virtualenv venv && source venv/bin/activate && pip install -r requirements.txt`